ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.f.2.
-In this sub-step, you would be provided with a drift detection model file that would be provided in the respective development project.
+In this sub-step, you would be provided with a drift detection model file that would be pre-loaded in the respective development project.
       -  Next, publish the `Drift_Model.tar.gz` file that was stored your development project, into your respective model catalog, similar to how you pushed model/training data statstics file to the catalog previously.